krypt0k1/Pen_Testing_Live_Targets-Project/README.md

 Description:

-A Session Hijacking attack is an exploit the seeks to manipulate the web session control mechanism by sending a request to a web server with an authenticated SessionID, Cookie or a combination of both.
-Web servers grant a token to a client browser after authentication, said token can be used to hijack another users's session.
-By masquerding your browsers token as the authenticated token, the web server will recognize you as an authenticated user, granting you access.
+A Session Hijacking attack is an exploit that seeks to manipulate the web session control mechanism by sending a request to a web server with an authenticated SessionID, Cookie, or a combination of both.
+Web servers grant a token to a client browser after authentication; said token can be used to hijack another user's session.
+By masquerading your browser token as the authenticated token, the web server will recognize you as an authenticated user, granting you access.

 How to document and recreate this exploit:

-1. First visit https://104.198.208.81/blue/public/staff/login.php and login using the pperson credentials.
+1. First visit https://104.198.208.81/blue/public/staff/login.php and log in using the pperson credentials.
-2. Then go to https://104.198.208.81/blue/public/hacktools/change_session_id.php to see your current PHPSESSIONID, store that information for later.
+2. Go to https://104.198.208.81/blue/public/hacktools/change_session_id.php to see your current PHPSESSIONID, and store that information for later.
-3. Open another browser such as Firefox or Chrome and visit https://104.198.208.81/blue/public/hacktools/change_session_id.php, copy the authenticated PHPSESSIONID to replace the your Session ID.
+3. Open another browser such as Firefox or Chrome, visit https://104.198.208.81/blue/public/hacktools/change_session_id.php, and copy the authenticated PHPSESSIONID to replace your Session ID.
-4. Next visit https://104.198.208.81/blue/public/login.php, you should see that you are already logged in.
+4. Next visit https://104.198.208.81/blue/public/login.php; you should see that you are already logged in.
 5. We successfully bypassed authentication.

 ![Session Hijacking Exploit](https://user-images.githubusercontent.com/111711434/200113050-d1337254-f6f5-4351-b27f-76912f7a5866.gif)